The Manor House at Castle Combe

-EVEN THE GARGOYLES and stone dragons seem to smile as you approach The Manor House Hotel at Castle Combe.
-This ivy-clad, well mannered romantic getaway near Bath sits serenely amid sweeping lawns and ancient trees.
+EVEN THE GARGOYLES and stone dragons appear welcoming as you approach The Manor House Hotel and Golf Club, Castle Combe.
+This ivy-clad, well mannered manor near Bath sits serenely amid sweeping lawns and ancient trees.

-If you‘re after a quintessentially English setting, look no further.
-This five star romantic hotel in the south Cotswolds sprawls at the foot of a wooded valley in a picture-postcard village.
+If you‘re after perfect peace in a quintessentially English setting, look no further.
+The Manor House sprawls at the foot of a wooded valley in a picture-postcard village just a short drive from Bath.
 Carvings, columns and baronial splendour are rampant at this 14th-century manor, with lavish rooms and the cosiest cottages.

 Mellow stone cottages